Tutorials-Accounting & Finance

 B- to B+ (60-69%): Most of the relevant information accurately deployed.
 Good grasp of theoretical/conceptual/practical elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Evidence of the use of creative and reflective skills.

-A- to A* (70% +): An outstanding performance, exceptionally able.
+A- to A (70% +):* Outstanding performance.
 The relevant information accurately deployed.
 Excellent grasp of theoretical/conceptual/practice elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Strong evidence of the use of creative and reflective skills.

 Develop an understanding of accounting and finance techniques

 Develop confidence and competence in a range of learning processes.

 Develop the ability to find materials relevant to particular issues and to appraise their provenance and limitations.

 Develop an understanding of the various aspects of the Accounting profession

 Be able to solve management accounting problems by using quantitative analysis techniques such as Linear Programming